guettli/golang-and-vscode/README.md

 Jump from a method on an interface to the implementation: ctrl-F12 (or context-menu "Go to Implementations")

+# Command Palette

+There is no need to remember keyboard shortcuts for things you don't need often.

+For example maximising the terminal window.
+I use `ctrl-shift-p` (Command Palette) to search in all available actions.
+Then I type "max" and then I choose "View: Toggle Maximized Panel".
+You see the shortcut there.
+In this case it is ctrl-shift-j.
+But since I don't use it often, it is easier for me to use the Command Palette.

 # Search and Replace in one file

 ctrl-h and then enter the old and the new term.